Getting the Best out of Annuals

 (Annual plant care in containers)

 Let’s show our annuals a little TLC when we take them home from the nursery.
-Billy and his Van Wilgen’s growing team give them so much love in our growing department.
+Billy P. and the rest of the Van Wilgen’s growing team give them so much love in our growing department.
 We need to continue to spread the love and care to them when we plant them into our containers at home.

 The TLC begins with the soil you use to plant your lovely annuals in.
 Use a well-draining, fresh, light potting soil such as our Van Wilgen’s Professional Potting Mix.
 It is just the right consistency for your plants to thrive.
 Place a layer of rocks at the bottom of your pot to help with drainage and fill the pot up with new soil.
 Be sure your pot has a good drainage hole in it too.
 If you have a really large pot and using rocks just makes it too heavy for you, cheat and throw some empty plastic bottles you have from the recycle bin into the bottom of the container.
 They will add some bulk to the bottom of the large pot and still allow drainage without the weight.
 If you have some soil in the pots from last year, it is okay to keep some of it but not all.
 You really need to refresh last year’s soil with some new potting mix.
 Last year’s annuals most likely sucked the nutrients out of it.